Dissipation bounds the amplification of transition rates far from equilibrium: Autonomous and deterministic forcing

 where the rate of change of the relative action forms an envelope around the change in the transition rate.
 If $k_0 \ll k_\lambda$ then Eq.~\ref{survive} acts as a speed limit on the forced process.
 On the other hand, if $k_\lambda \ll k_0$, Eq.~\ref{survive} reports on the minimum dissipation required to slow down a fast equilibrium process.
+The envelope in Eq. \ref{survive} is similar to the bound derived by Falasco and Esposito in that it relates differences of rates to conditioned path ensemble averages.
+However, in Eq. \ref{survive}, two forward rates under different dynamics are considered, while in Ref.~\cite{Diss_time_TUR} a forward rate is compared to its backward counterpart in the same ensemble.
+By considering a pair of rates explicitly related by time reversal symmetry, the result of Falasco and Esposito follows directly from the fluctuation theorem\cite{CrooksFT}.
+By contrast, the results presented in this work do not follow from the fluctuation theorem; rather, they are a result of trajectory ensemble reweighting.

 The variational relationship in Eq.~\ref{diss_bound} between the transition rate and a thermodynamic quantity is reminiscent of equilibrium transition state theory, where the rate is bounded by the thermal flux times the probability that a thermal fluctuation brings the system from an initial reactant state to a rare transition state.
 From the Kawasaki distribution,\cite{CrooksFT} the nonequilibrium configurational distribution is related to the equilibrium one by a cumulant generating function of the excess dissipation conditioned on ending at a specific configuration.
 As explained in the Sec.
-S6, neglecting changes to the flux generated by coupling to a nonequilibrium process, the transition state theory estimate of the rate is bounded by the average heat conditioned on ending at the transition state.
+S5, neglecting changes to the flux generated by coupling to a nonequilibrium process, the transition state theory estimate of the rate is bounded by the average heat conditioned on ending at the transition state.
 Eq. ~\ref{diss_bound} thus has the interpretation of a nonequilibrium extension to standard transition state theory, and is expected to be a good approximation to the rate enhancement in cases where the system spends little time at the top of the barrier.